 Freemasonry is the oldest, largest, and most prestigious fraternity globally.
 We are like a civic club, a charitable institution, and a fraternity – all rolled into one.

 We're like a civic club in that we do a large number of community and statewide projects.
 We're like a charity in that we support many worthwhile causes.
-But mainly we are a fraternity of men doing good things for each other, and bringing men of good morals and ethics together in our community.
+But mainly, we are a fraternity of men doing good things for each and bringing men of good morals and ethics together in our community.

 What is the Mission of Freemasonry?